 Overseeding is another common activity in spring.
 This is typically done before fertilizing, so you’ll need to set up a schedule of seeding, mowing, and fertilizing that won’t cause further damage.
 In most cases, you’ll have to plan on not mowing until later in spring (April-May).
 If you’re interested in renting a slit seeder, find a rental location here.
 You can also hire this to be done by a landscape contractor.

 Location will have an impact on your mowing schedule, especially if you live where late frosts are a possibility, or there’s an excess of rain.

-Freezing Conditions: The freezing/thawing cycle can be very rough on new growth, and can cause dehydration, which isn’t good for the grass.
+The freezing/thawing cycle can be very rough on new growth and can cause dehydration, which isn’t good for the grass.
 Cutting it down while it’s unstable can cause irreparable damage.
 If freezing is a possibility, you should plan on mowing the grass longer than usual.
 It’s better to risk longer grass and the need to mow more often than to cut it too short and have the frost kill the rest of the plant off.

-Wet Conditions: An unseasonably wet spring could cause a huge rush of damp growth that can be more difficult to mow.
-Therefore, pay close attention to the weather conditions.
+An unseasonably wet spring could cause a huge rush of damp growth that can be more difficult to mow.
+Therefore, pay close attention to weather conditions.
 You may need to scale back on your mowing schedule until the grass dries out to prevent potential problems or damage to the turf.

 How Much Time Do You Have?

 As soon as you perform that first mow, you should plan on mowing every 3-5 days to create a clean, manicured look.
 By waiting until you have the time and energy to devote to mowing, you’ll end up with a better-looking lawn.